just-ai/jaicf-kotlin/channels/google-actions/README.md

 And accordingly for Spring Boot.

-Once you've obtained a public URL of the webhook, you have to create Action project and upload the Action JSON package manually.
+Once you've obtained a public URL of the webhook (using [ngrok](https://ngrok.com) for example), you have to create Action project and upload the Action JSON package manually.

 > Please refer to the [Actions SDK overview](https://developers.google.com/assistant/actions/actions-sdk) to learn how to do this.